Welcome to Roger's Site.

-My present thinking on the origin of the physical world is embodied in a scientific paper titled "The Non-local Vacuum:A Framework for New Physics Beyond the Standard Models."
+My present thinking on the origin of the physical world is embodied in a scientific paper titled "The Non-local Vacuum:A Door to New Physics."

 The hypothesis set forth in this paper is a game-changer.
 It is at odds with the standard paradigm about the big bang (the ΛCDM model of cosmology) that the theoretical physics

 community, especially the string theorists, are so invested in.

 The basis of this framework (I call the Horizon Model) is that the

 big bang is not a naked singularity but represents the opening of a white hole and that time and local reality emerges not from the singularity